alikariminik/MyGov-Milestone-Project-3/README.md

 "As a user, I want to be able to create an account so that I can help keep the database up to date, should there be any future changes to the cabinet"

 > Expected:
-Users should be able to Create an account, log out of it and log back in and additionally access CRUD functionality in the way of Adding Cabinet Members, Editing exisiting Cabinet Members and Deleting Cabinet Members.
+Users should be able to Create an account, log out of it and log back in and additionally access CRUD functionality in the way of Adding Cabinet Members, Editing existing Cabinet Members and Deleting Cabinet Members.

 > Testing:
 I clicked on "Sign Up" in the navbar to navigate to the sign up page.
 I created an account by entering a username I had not previously used and then tried to set a password of "123" checking to see if validation was working for the password field.
 I would then enter a valid password and create an account and check to see if I was redirected to the Home screen and that the "You are already logged in!" message was displaying under the "Want to help?" section.
 I would then navigate to the Cabinet Page and test out the CRUD functionality by creating a "Test" cabinet member by way of the Add Cabinet Member button which should be now viewable to me if I am logged in.
 After filling out the Add Cabinet Member form, I should see the new cabinet member created at the bottom of the list of cabinet members.
 I would look to edit their Constituency and Role within the cabinet by using the Edit Cabinet Form and then submitting it.
 I would then check to see if the updates have been reflected on the cabinet page and if they were, I would then proceed with Deleting the Test Cabinet Member by using the Delete button and confirming the deletion.
 On deletion, I would then log out of my account and then log back to ensure that log in and log out feature was working as intended.